MIROC-DOC/model_description/org/md_enorg/p-grav.md

 Excited by sub-grid scale terrain
 The upward momentum flux of the gravitational wave is represented, The horizontal wind deceleration associated with its convergence is calculated.
-The main input data are: east-west wind TERM00000, north-south wind TERM00001, temperature TERM 00002, and is, The output data is the time rate of change for the east-west and north-south winds, TERM00003,TERM00003, is.
+The main input data are: east-west wind TERM00000, north-south wind TERM00001, and temperature TERM00002, The output data is the time rate of change for the east-west and north-south winds, TERM00003,TERM00003, is.